 Words to this tune will be going through the minds of scientists, experts, and politicians around the world.
-When the dust finally settles on a crisis that has cost hundreds of thousands of people their lives, inquests into whether we could have predicted, better managed or even stopped COVID-19 will begin in earnest.
+When the dust finally settles on a crisis that has cost millions of people their lives, inquests into whether we could have predicted, better managed or even stopped COVID-19 will begin in earnest.

 The global healthcare industry will be at the forefront of that self-reflection and efforts for transformation.